-Makiguchi's Lifelong Pursuit of Justice and Humane Values (Simon Wiesenthal Center, 1996)
+Makiguchi's Lifelong Pursuit of Justice and Humane Values (Simon Wiesenthal Center, USA, 1996)

 In January 1993, just prior to its official opening, I had the opportunity to visit the Museum of Tolerance.
 The history of the Holocaust must be termed the ultimate tragedy wrought by human hatred and intolerance.
 Viewing the exhibits, I was powerfully moved.
 More than that, however, I was profoundly outraged.
 Exceeding either of these emotions was the intensity of the determination that welled up within me: the determination that we must never allow this tragedy to be repeated--in any age, in any country.

 Taking to heart the words of Simon Wiesenthal, that "Hope lives when people remember," and with the unstinting support and cooperation of the Simon Wiesenthal Center, Soka University was proud to organize the exhibit "The Courage to Remember" (Japanese title: "Anne Frank and the Holocaust") at venues throughout Japan beginning in May 1994.